mirceaulinic/salt-sproxy/docs/opts.rst

     .. versionadded:: 2020.1.0

-    Display a summary of the command execution.
+    Display a summary of the command execution:

+    - Total number of devices targeted.
+    - Number of devices that returned without issues.
+    - Number of devices that timed out executing the command.
+See also ``-t`` or ``--timeout`` argument to adjust the timeout value.
+    - Number of devices with errors (i.e., there was an error while executing the command).
+    - Number of unreachable devices (i.e., couldn't establish the connection with the remote device).

     Example: